KaustubhKumar05/call-receiver/README.md

         "full date of birth": "Sure it is 5 December 2001", "do you have hyper tension": "No I do not have either", "or both": "No I do not have either",
-        "do you take medication for blood pressure": "No, nothing of that sort" "have a great day": "Bye",
+        "do you take medication for blood pressure": "No, nothing of that sort", "have a great day": "Bye",
-        "thank you for your time": "Bye",
+        "thank you for your time": "Bye"
     },
     "name": "Alice",
     "dob": "2001-12-05",